Health System Libraries

 The database resources provided by the libraries are intended as tools to be used for topic searching.
 Library staff is available to answer questions, and will also schedule one-on-one training sessions to help you improve your searching skills.
 We provide multiple interfaces to the primary clinical database, Medline.
 We also provide access to the nursing and allied health database CINAHL, and a suite of excellent evidence-based practice resources in the Cochrane databases.

-When you feel you have compiled a bibliography of materials you would like to read in full text, many of the citations are available in full text through the library catalog.
+When you feel you have compiled a bibliography of materials you would like to read in full text, many of the citations are available in full text through the library's A-to-Z List.
 We also provide interlibrary loan assistance for titles not available through our subscriptions.
-If you need help with our catalog or would like to order reprints of any of the articles you find, please contact:
+If you need help with our tools or would like to order reprints of any of the articles you find, please contact: firstname.lastname@example.org.

 EBSCOHost is a collection of databases including Medline, CINAHL (Nursing & Allied Health), the Cochrane Databases (for evidence-based practice resources), Alt HealthWatch, Health Business, and a number of journals in full-text covering topics such as biomedicine, nursing, and psychology.